infratographer/iam-runtime-infratographer/README.md

 # iam-runtime-infratographer - An Infratographer IAM runtime implementation

-iam-runtime-infratographer is an [IAM runtime][iam-runtime] implementation that uses [identity-api][identity-api] for authenticating subjects and [permissions-api][permissions-api] for checking access to resources.
+iam-runtime-infratographer is an [IAM runtime][iam-runtime] implementation that uses [identity-api][identity-api] for authenticating subjects and [permissions-api][permissions-api] for checking access to resources and managing relationships.
 This allows applications to make use of Infratographer IAM functionality without needing to include dependencies directly in application code or mock services in development.

 [iam-runtime]: https://github.com/metal-toolbox/iam-runtime
 [identity-api]: https://github.com/infratographer/identity-api